vyku/is210_lesson_02/README.rst

 The following tasks will either have you interacting with existing files in the starter repo or creating new ones on the fly.
-Don't forget to add your interpreter directive, utf-8 encoding, and a short docstring with any new files that you create!
+Don't forget to add your interpreter directive, ``utf-8`` encoding, and a short docstring with any new files that you create!

 .. important::

-    In these exercises you may, on occasion, come across a task that requres you to research or use a function or method not directly covered by the course text.
-Since Python is such a large language it would be impossible for the author to have included descriptions of each and every available function which would largely duplicate the offical Python documentation.
+    In these exercises you may, on occasion, come across a task that requires you to research or use a function or method not directly covered by the course text.
+Since Python is such a large language it would be impossible for the author to have included descriptions of each and every available function which would largely duplicate the official Python documentation.

     A *vital* skill to successful programming is being comfortable searching for and using official language documentation sources like the `Python String Documentation`_ page.
-Throughout our coursework we will be practicing both the use of the langugae in practice and the search skills necessary to become functional programmers.
+Throughout our coursework we will be practicing both the use of the language in practice and the search skills necessary to become functional programmers.

-Task 01: Reassignment
+Task 1: Reassignment
 ---------------------

 In the reading we learned that strings are immutable, meaning they cannot be